-- 475 et al., 2006).
-These changes are interpreted by the authors to reflect increased northeasterly trades during these periods, consistent with expectations.
-However, without more data it is not clear that we can rule out the possibility that these responses were caused by changes in the temperature or nutrient content of upwelled waters or changes in equator-crossing southeasterly trade winds. - Improved trade winds reconstructions in the Pacific would be valuable for clarifying equatorial Pacific ENSO dynamics and the Pacific ITCZ response during Heinrich stadials.
+changes in the temperature and nutrient content of upwelled waters, or changes in southeasterly trade winds.

+Improved trade wind reconstructions in the Pacific would be valuable for clarifying equatorial Pacific ENSO dynamics and the Pacific ITCZ response during Heinrich stadials.
 Hosing simulations suggest that the trade wind-driven Pacific STC response to NH cooling plays a major role in increasing heat transport into the NH during stadials (Yang et al., 2017, 2013), and additional proxy data could assist in testing this simulated response.
 Proxy data are also of particular value in this region because its modern climatology is poorly represented in models, which tend to overestimate rain belt precipitation south of the equator (Oueslati and Bellon, 2015).
 As a result, model simulations of ITCZ responses to past climate changes in this region may not be accurate.

-490 4.2 Southern Hemisphere trade winds during Heinrich stadials et al., 2002).
-Similar reductions appear to correspond to Heinrich stadials 2 through 5, though the age model of this core leaves uncertainty as to the precise timing of these events.
+4.2.
+Southern Hemisphere trade winds during Heinrich stadials

+The highest-quality trade wind-related records in the SH exist in the subtropical South Atlantic near the Benguela upwelling system.
+Records of windblown dust grain size indicate a rapid reduction in dust grain size off the coast of southwest Africa during HS1, reflecting reduced transport of coarse-grained dust from sources in the Kalahari Desert (Fig. 5B) (Stuut et al., 2002).
+Similar reductions appear to correspond to Heinrich stadials 3 through 5 and possibly HS2 as well, though the age model of this core leaves uncertainty as to the precise timing of these events.
 As dust grain size is unlikely to respond so coherently to changes in aridity, and as there is no evidence for changes in distance to dust sources beyond the gradual impact of glacial-interglacial sea level changes, the authors interpret these changes as reflecting the strength of dust-generating trade winds.
+Future work should aim to more precisely test the correspondence of these grain size changes with Heinrich stadials and develop dust flux records to accompany the grain size data.